dfinity/awesome-internet-computer/README.md

 - [ic-use-internet-identity](https://github.com/kristoferlund/ic-use-internet-identity) - React hook that makes it easy to integrate IC Internet Identity into React applications.
 - [icblast](https://github.com/infu/icblast) - Communicate with IC directly using NodeJS.
 Automatic service discovery.
 - [node-ic0](https://github.com/dfinity/node-ic0) - The ic0 package is a simple, straightforward way to interact with canisters running on the IC.
+- [ic-websocket-sdk](https://github.com/omnia-network/ic-websocket-sdk-js) - Library for interfacing with the IC via WebSocket using JavaScript.

 ### Rust